Mortgage Calculator 2026

 How Monthly Mortgage Payments Are Calculated

-What's Included in Your Monthly Payment (PITI)
+What Is Included in Your Monthly Payment (PITI)

-How Interest Rates Affect Your Payment
+How Interest Rates Impact Your Total Cost

-Interest rates have a dramatic impact on your total cost.
-On a $300,000 30-year mortgage, the difference between a 6% and 7% rate is about $200/month — or $72,000 over the life of the loan.
-Even a 0.25% rate reduction can save you $15,000-$20,000 in total interest.
-This is why shopping for the best rate matters enormously.
+On a $300,000 30-year mortgage, the difference between 6% and 7% is about $200/month โ€” or $72,000 over the life of the loan.
+Even a 0.25% reduction saves $15,000-$20,000 in total interest.
+Shopping multiple lenders and improving your credit score before applying can save tens of thousands.
+Use our biweekly payment calculator to see how paying every two weeks saves even more.

-30-Year vs 15-Year Mortgage
+30-Year vs 15-Year Mortgage Comparison

 When Is PMI Required?